The author is a fervent observer of Islamic religious practices, wherein he finds resolute contentment for his soul.

-- The Arab revolt led by T.E Lawrence and King Faisal with full support of British played a crucial role in weakening Ottoman positions in Arabia and Hejaz during final phase of World War I.
+- The Arab revolt led by T.E.
+Lawrence and King Faisal—with full support of the British—played a crucial role in weakening Ottoman positions in Arabia and Hejaz during final phase of World War I.

-- Even after the Treaty of Severs it was the treachery of Mustafa Kemal Ataturk which finally brought an end to caliphate.
+- Even after the Treaty of Severs, it was the treachery of Mustafa Kemal Ataturk that finally brought an end to the caliphate.

 © 2012 StormsHalted